 1990

-Enjoy The Silence actually had been a ballad
+Enjoy the Silence had actually been a ballad,

-before Alan had the idea to make it more upbeat:
+before Alan had the idea to make it more upbeat.

 "When I listened to the demo of

-Enjoy The Silence the first time it occurred
+Enjoy the Silence the first time it occurred

 to me that Neil Tennant could sing it.
 Something at the line